Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon EC2
 - Amazon CloudFront

 **Explanation:**
-"Amazon CloudFront" is correct.
+Amazon CloudFront is correct.
 It provides geolocation headers for personalization.
-"AWS Elastic Beanstalk" is incorrect; it is for application deployment.
+AWS Elastic Beanstalk is incorrect; it is for application deployment.
-"AWS Global Accelerator" is incorrect; it improves performance, not personalization.
+AWS Global Accelerator is incorrect; it improves performance, not personalization.
-"Amazon EC2" is incorrect; it is a compute service.
+Amazon EC2 is incorrect; it is a compute service.

 ---